STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 - Contract and squeeze the rectum.

 - Go to the toilet again.

-When you feel the stool is ready, gently contract the abdomen and gently strain the rectum.
+When you feel that you are ready, gently squeeze the rectum.
 In this way, you will be able to poop smoothly.

 Also, you will know what to do whenever you get stuck again.

-If you’re stuck on the toilet with constipation, now it is time to step away from the toilet bowl.
+If you are stuck on the toilet with constipation, step away from the toilet bowl.
+This thing means that: